gaph-pucrs/RS5/README.md

 PUCRS-RV is a processor that implements the RISC-V 32 bits integer Module (RV32I).
 It was written in a Hardware Description Language (HDL) called SystemVerilog.

-This project was designed at the Embedded Systems Group (GSE) of the polytechnic school, PUCRS, Brazil.
+This project was designed at the Hardware development support Group (GAPH) of the School of Technology, PUCRS, Brazil.

 The processor is a 5 stage pipeline, synchronized to the rising edge of clock.
 The stages are: